 - Module 15: Direct Marketing and Online Profiling

 - Module 16: Cloud, Big Data, Artificial Intelligence (AI) and Transfers to Third Countries

 - Module 17: Privacy and Monitoring

 - Module 18: Staying Compliant

-Independent APMG NCSC Certified Training, Data Protection Foundation & Practitioner Examination.
+Independent APMG NCSC Assured Training, Data Protection Foundation & Practitioner Examination.
 In class candidates and virtual classroom delegates will take a remotely proctored exam to be taken post course.

 Pass Mark: 50%